 Since debt is the main mechanism of monetary creation, paying it all back would result in massive deflation, so it's not practical unless money is created in another way to compensate, or another currency replaces the dying one.

+Strawman: My premises did not say "debts can't be settled all at once".
 My premise said "the [total] debt is mathematically impossible to settle."
 Nowhere there does it say "all at once" though that is true I agree its not relevant.

 But some debts can never be repaid except by default or replacing with another debt.
 So insolvency is hidden and total debt gets bigger.
 Then insolvency is exposed.
 Then bailouts are required to kick start a new round.
 Eventually bailouts are no longer tolerated and the system collapses.